Ransom E. Olds: Oldsmobile

 During the auto show Olds pushed hard to make sales.
 When one dealer offered to purchase 500, Olds retorted, "I would like to see you make this order for a thousand cars.
 Then the public would drop its jaw and take notice."
 The deal was signed, and though the dealer ended up selling only 750 to the public, it was the original number that everyone remembered.

 The Curved Dash Oldsmobile sold for $650, equal to $ today.
 About 600 were sold in 1901, about 3,000 in 1902 and at least 4,000 in 1904.
 It was this car, rather than Henry Ford's Model T, that was the first mass-produced, low-priced American motor vehicle.

 As Smith's son, Frederic L. Smith, came into the business, he and Olds clashed frequently until Fred Smith removed Olds from the position of vice president and general manager in 1904, and Olds left his company.
 He went on to form the R.E.
 Olds Motor Car Company.
 Its name was quickly changed to REO Motor Car Company to avoid a lawsuit from the Olds Motor Works.
 The name REO came from the initials of his name, but was intended to be an acronym, and thus pronounced as a word.
-Sometimes it was spelled Reo to emphasize this pronunciation.
+Sometimes it was spelled as "Reo" to emphasize this pronunciation.
 Olds served as president (until 1925) and later chairman of REO.
-The band REO Speedwagon took their name from the REO Speed Wagon light delivery truck, an ancestor of pickup trucks, though the band pronounces REO as an initialism (saying each letter) rather than as an acronym (pronouncing it as a word).
+The band REO Speedwagon took its name from the REO Speed Wagon light delivery truck, an ancestor of pickup trucks, though the band pronounces each letter in REO individually rather than pronouncing REO as a word.

 The Olds Motor Works was bought by General Motors in 1908.
-General Motors discontinued the Oldsmobile brand in 2004, after a production run of 107 years.
+General Motors discontinued the Oldsmobile brand in 2004, after 107 years in business.

-In 1946 Ransom Olds started building lawnmowers as the Lawn Mower Division of REO motors.
+In 1946, Ransom Olds started building lawnmowers as the Lawn Mower Division of REO motors.

 Assembly line

-Olds was the first person to use a stationary assembly line in the automotive industry.
-Henry Ford came after him, and was the first to use a moving assembly line to manufacture cars.
-This new approach to putting together automobiles enabled Olds to more than quintuple his factory's output, from 425 cars in 1901 to 2,500 in 1902.
+Olds was the first person to use a progressive moving assembly line in the automotive industry.
+Henry Ford came after him, and improved upon this by developing a continuously moving synchronous assembly line to manufacture his Model T starting in 1913.
+The new assembly approach enabled Olds to more than quintuple his factory's output, from 425 cars in 1901 to 2,500 in 1902.